 As the largest continent in the world, Asia is home to 48 countries, each with its vibrant cities, colorful cuisines, and “can’t-miss” attractions.
-The sprawling landmass of Asia is typically grouped into five regional divisions — Central Asia, East Asia, South Asia, Southeast Asia, and Southwest Asia.
-Embarking on an Asian adventure often means traversing several diverse countries and dynamic cultures.
+The sprawling landmass of Asia is typically grouped into five regional divisions, including East Asia, South Asia, and Southeast Asia.
+Embarking on an Asian adventure typically involves traveling through several diverse countries and experiencing their dynamic cultures.

 Comprehensive travel insurance for Asian countries should include coverage for trip cancellations, delays, and interruptions and protections for baggage losses and medical expenses.
 Speaking of medical expenses, the varying healthcare standards and potential language barriers in Asian countries make travel insurance with medical coverage necessary to receive proper care and avoid hefty medical bills.